Best practices

 estimate_required_memory(data)

 The function estimate_required_memory prints an estimate of the necessary memory in GB.
-If the estimated value exceeds the realistically available system memory, we recommended to raise the value of the field prefactor_cutoff and to check the estimated memory requirement again.
+If the estimated value exceeds the realistically available system memory, we recommended to increase the value of the field prefactor_cutoff and to check the estimated memory requirement again.

-Post-processing of the transformed Hamiltonian
+Post-processing of the spin-bath model Hamiltonian

 • sort_descending: Sorts the terms in the expression by the absolute value of the coupling constants in descending order.